Working together to tackle loneliness across the UK.

 See more of our research on loneliness in partnership with Co-op.

-Daniel was referred to Michael, our Blyth Community Connector, by his local adult social services.
+Daniel was referred to Michael, the Community Connector for Blyth, Northumberland, by his local adult social services.

-Consequently, he rarely left the house and was prone to violence.
+Consequently, he rarely left the house and felt very low.

-In exploring potential hobbies and interests that would help Daniel to reconnect, Michael arranged for Daniel to look after the owls at a local falconry centre.
+In exploring potential hobbies and interests that would help Daniel to reconnect, Michael learned about his interest in the outdoors and arranged for visit a local falconry centre.